Virtual Event FAQ

 CAPC virtual events do not offer continuing education credits.

-Our online clinical training courses do offer continuing education credits for physicians (+ABIM MOC points), nurses, social workers, and case managers.
+Our online clinical training courses do offer continuing education credits for physicians (+ABIM MOC credits), nurses, social workers, and case managers.

 How do I register for CAPC virtual events?